Google & Amazon Crack Down On Sales Of Firearm Accessories Following Dayton And El Paso Shootings

 — Joanne Spruce (@JoanneSpruceC21) August 7, 2019

-After Amazon was notified of the items being sold in its marketplace that contradicted its sales policies, a representative spoke out about the issue and confirmed that listings for rifle magazines and other banned products had been taken down.
+After Amazon was notified of the items being sold on its marketplace that contradicted its sales policies, a representative spoke out about the issue and confirmed that listings for rifle magazines and other banned products had been taken down.

 “All sellers are required to follow our selling guidelines and those who do not will be subject to action, including potential removal of their account.”